Gunner40/Stats-preview-card-component/README.md

 - Flexbox
 - Mobile-first workflow

-**Note: These are just examples.
-Delete this note and replace the list above with your own choices**

 ### What I learned

-Used a picture element in the HTML as the image source changed depending on screen size.
+Used a picture element in the HTML because the image source changed depending on screen size.
-Used an after element to overlay a color with an opacity of 0.5 over the card image.
+Used an 'after' element to overlay a color with an opacity of 0.5 over the card image.

 ```html
 <picture>